Arts & Culture in Essex, MA

 In the walkable Essex River Cultural District and throughout the Town of Essex, Massachusetts, see artists’ latest creations in their studios and fine art in Essex shops.
 Arts and cultural programs are currently held virtually.
 Scroll down for suggestions and check out our Day Tripper Guides to make any day an adventure in Essex!

 1. Several Essex artists and artisans welcome visitors and host special exhibits with social distancing and masks required.
 Contact Chris Williams Sculpture studio and visit the sculpture grounds to see incredible bent, shaped and welded metal works of art: life-size horses, dragons, octopus and jellyfish (combined with glass) that appear to be caught in a moment of stillness.
-In the heart of the Essex River Cultural District, get in touch with A.F.
-Brosch Woodworking to see Friedl Brosch’s custom creations and museum-quality restorations.
-Across the street, make an appointment to visit the jewelry gallery of N. Larson Jewelry Designs where heirloom gold and gemstones are transformed into new custom jewelry designs.
+In the heart of the Essex River Cultural District, make an appointment to visit the jewelry gallery of N. Larson Jewelry Designs where heirloom gold and gemstones are transformed into new custom jewelry designs.

 2. Step back in time to connect past and present day Essex on the self-guided Historic Essex Walking Tour.
 A brochure and map to guide you is available at many of the 16 interpretive signs.
 The tour spans a one-mile stretch along Main Street, with a short extension on Martin Street to the unique Victorian Shingle Style architecture of Essex Town Hall built in 1893.
 Find a Paul Revere bell, cast in 1797; learn about the grave robberies of 1818 and gain insight into how Essex became ”America’s Antique Capital.”
 Scan the QR code on each sign for additional stories, photos and audio related to that historic site.